pascalenderli/IniBuffer/README.md

 # IniBuffer [![Build Status](https://travis-ci.org/pascalenderli/IniBuffer.svg?branch=master)](https://travis-ci.org/pascalenderli/IniBuffer)
 This is a C++ class, which exposes a public interface to work with an ini configuration file.
 There are functionalities to read or write a file or to manipulate the content in the buffer.
-The buffer is developed by considering user friendliness, simplicity performance, platform independence and proper error handling.
+The buffer is developed by considering user friendliness, simplicity performance, platform independency and proper error handling.
 Only the standard library is used (C++11).
-The Repository contains a C++ implementation of the IniBuffer interface and a python binding to use the functionalities as python module.
+The Repository contains a C++ implementation of the IniBuffer interface and a python binding to use the functionalities as a python module.

 ## How to Build
 Clone this repository recursively.